-A turbulent region of a fluid is a region which is less ordered than streamline flow, i.e. where the Boltzmann entropy density is higher than for streamline flow.
-The stochastic character of turbulence cannot be represented by the Navier–Stokes equations and their finite difference approximations.
-Numerical models based on them are unstable and eddy viscosity must be set high everywhere in order to suppress turbulence.
+A turbulent region of a fluid is a region which is less ordered than streamline flow, i.e. where the Boltzmann entropy is higher than for streamline flow.
+Both turbulence and entropy are properties of stochastic systems and so cannot be properly represented by the Navier–Stokes equations and their finite difference approximations.
+Numerical models based on them are unstable and require parameters such as eddy viscosity be set unrealistically high in order to suppress turbulence.
 In the real world eddy viscosity is only non-zero where turbulence already exists.

-Models fail because no real fluid is a continuum.
+Fluid dynamic models fail because no real fluid is a continuum.

 Chapter 3 of The Fluid Catastrophe by John Reid